oqyh/cs2-Private-Plugins/cs2-Advanced-ReservedSlots-GoldKingZ/README.md

 # [CS2] Advanced-ReservedSlots-GoldKingZ (1.0.0)

 ### Dynamic Kick Reserved Slots Depend Group Priority
+### it random kick first normal people when group_1 or 2 or 3 joined then if no normal people in game it random kick Group_1 and so on...

 ![image](https://github.com/oqyh/cs2-Private-Plugins/assets/48490385/c7eea100-f571-40e9-880c-ef2414e055d6)